-Botox was once reserved for lessening the tell-tale signs of aging, such as annoying wrinkles and frown lines.
-But more recently Botox injections are being used frequently in dental offices as a great alternative treatment for more troublesome maladies such as TMD, which may include headache, clenching/grinding and sleep bruxism.
-Scientific studies have shown that patients who received Botox injections experienced significant improvements in pain, function, ability to open their mouth and levels of tenderness to palpation.
-Botox relieves jaw tension by making muscles unable to engage in the powerful, often unconscious movement of the jaw that produces headaches and pain.
+Botox® was once reserved for lessening the tell-tale signs of aging, such as annoying wrinkles and frown lines.
+But more recently Botox® injections are being used frequently in dental offices as a great alternative treatment for more troublesome maladies such as TMJ, which may include headache, clenching/grinding and sleep bruxism.
+Scientific studies have shown that patients who received Botox® injections experienced significant improvements in pain, function, ability to open their mouth and levels of tenderness to palpation.
+Botox® relieves jaw tension by making muscles unable to engage in the powerful, often unconscious movement of the jaw that produces headaches and pain.

-Botox injections take only 10 to 15 minutes and remain effective for anywhere between two and six months.
-Therefore, like its cosmetic counterpart, Botox TMD treatments must be repeated every few months depending on the patient.
-Most patients who receive Botox treatment regularly after a year to two, have notice the decrease frequency needs for retreatment due to the fact that their muscles have atrophied over time.
+Botox® injections take only 10 to 15 minutes and remain effective for anywhere between two and six months.
+Therefore, like its cosmetic counterpart, Botox® TMJ treatments must be repeated every few months depending on the patient.
+Most patients who receive Botox® treatment regularly after a year to two, have notice the decrease frequency needs for retreatment due to the fact that their muscles have atrophied over time.
 Therefore, the need for Botox treatment can decrease from 3-4 times a year to maintenance treatment of 1-2 times a year.
-If you have TMD and Dr. Bahar Madani determines that you are a good candidate for this treatment, how often you’ll need to receive Botox injections to relieve symptoms will depend on the severity of your condition.
+If you have TMJ and it‘s determined that you are a good candidate for this treatment, how often you’ll need to receive Botox® injections to relieve symptoms will depend on the severity of your condition.

-The benefits of Botox treatment for TMD are many.
-For people suffering from soreness and pain resulting from problems with the temporo-mandibular joint, Botox injections often provide substantial relief.
-While reducing the ability of facial muscles to engage in problematic grinding, Botox allows them to perform daily activities such as talking, chewing, and swallowing.
-This makes the Botox alternative treatment for jaw tension a convenient, effective option for many people.
+The benefits of Botox® treatment for TMJ are many.
+For people suffering from soreness and pain resulting from problems with the temporomandibular joint, Botox® injections often provide substantial relief.
+While reducing the ability of facial muscles to engage in problematic grinding, Botox® allows them to perform daily activities such as talking, chewing, and swallowing.
+This makes the Botox® alternative treatment for jaw tension a convenient, effective option for many people.
 In addition, the treatment can help safeguard dental health, since excessive grinding can result in worn down teeth and damaged gums that may require costly treatment.

-While botox treatment for TMJ disorders appears to be safe, certain medications, intoxicants, and other substances can minimize or negatively impact the effectiveness of Botox injections.
-For this reason, patients should honestly disclose any medication or substance use with Dr. Bahar Madani prior to treatment.
+While Botox® treatment for TMJ disorders appears to be safe, certain medications, intoxicants, and other substances can minimize or negatively impact the effectiveness of Botox® injections.
+For this reason, patients should honestly disclose any medication or substance use prior to treatment.
 Although complications are rare, but in some cases, patients have experienced bruising and bleeding at injection sites, or excessive paralysis of the muscles in the areas treated.

-The cost of the Botox TMD treatment will vary based on the severity of your condition (and therefore, how many Botox injections are needed).
-Botox treatment is charged on a per-visit basis.
-The cost of Botox is $10.00 per unit.
-You will require a specific examination which is $130.00.
-After the examination Dr. Bahar Madani will be able to determine how many units of Botox you will require.
+The cost of the Botox® TMJ treatment will vary based on the severity of your condition (and therefore, how many Botox® injections are needed).
+Botox® treatment is charged on a per-visit basis.
+After the examination we’ll be able to determine how many units of Botox® you will require.